OpenSwitchNOS/openswitch-ops/docs/layer3_interface_cli.md

 `[no] interface vlan <vlan-id>`

 #### Description
-This command lets you create and configure an L3 VLAN interface corresponding to the specified VLAN ID.
+This command lets you create and configure a L3 VLAN interface corresponding to the specified VLAN ID.

 #### Authority
 Admin